Manage Tokens

 --header "Authorization: Token mu4W4MHuSc0Hy-GD1h_dnKuZBond"

-To create the default policy, send a request like:
+To create the default policy, send a POST request like:

 --header "Authorization: Token mu4W4MHuSc0Hy-GD1h_dnKuZBond" \